 \subsubsection{Characterization of the gap between achievable and converse regions}

-We show that given any point $(R_a,R_l)$ in the converse region corresponding to a given $(\rho,\sigma_x)$, uncoded transmission achieves within $1/2$ bit of the converse region under certain conditions on channel parameters.
-In particular, for any given $R_a$, uncoded transmission achieves that $R_a$ and within $1/2$ bit of the bound on $R_l$ if $\frac{P}{\sigma_{n_z}^2}\leq 1$.
-Similarly for any given $R_l$, uncoded transmission achieves the given $R_l$ and within $1/2$ bit of the bound on $R_a$ if $\frac{P}{\sigma_n^2}\leq 1$.
+We show that given any point $(R_a,R_l)$ in the converse region corresponding to a given $(\rho,\sigma_x)$, uncoded transmission achieves within $1/2$ bits of the converse region under certain conditions on channel parameters.
+In particular, for any given $R_a$, uncoded transmission achieves that $R_a$ and within $1/2$ bits of the bound on $R_l$ if $\frac{P}{\sigma_{n_z}^2}\leq 1$.
+Similarly for any given $R_l$, uncoded transmission achieves the given $R_l$ and within $1/2$ bits of the bound on $R_a$ if $\frac{P}{\sigma_n^2}\leq 1$.
 We prove these as follows.
-Using Corollary (\ref{thm:rarlbound}), any point in the outer bound region is described as
+Using Corollary~\ref{thm:rarlbound}, any point in the outer bound region is described as